privacybydesign/pbdf-website/pages/en/irma-explanation.md

 regulation such privacy by design is legally required for new ICT-systems.

-Apart from instrinsic privacy-protection, IRMA also protects against identity fraud: if your name and date of birth are not revealed at all, they cannot be abused.
+Apart from intrinsic privacy-protection, IRMA also protects against identity fraud: if your name and date of birth are not revealed at all, they cannot be abused.

-The list below gives several examples of attributes that may be useful, for instance for interaction with a webshop, with the government, with your bank, or at a webforum, etc.
+The list below gives several examples of attributes that may be useful, for instance for interaction with a webshop, with the government, with your bank, or at a web-forum, etc.

 * I'm a student (or a pensioner)
 * I'm older than 12 (or 16, or 18, or 21, or 65)